justin-john/elet/README.md

 Sends a response with respect to passed arguments  http status code, content type, data and encode.
 This method can be used to generate response with any content type like "application/json", "application/xml" etc.

 Parameters:

-code, It will be http status code.
+* Code: It will be http status code.
 The code "200" for status "OK", "404" for "Not found" etc.

-contentType, The content type like "application/json", "application/xml" etc can be passed.
+* ContentType: The content type like "application/json", "application/xml" etc can be passed.

-data, This argument will be fetched data that needs to be passed to response.
+* Data: This argument will be fetched data that needs to be passed to response.

-encode, Optional.
+* Encode: Optional.
 This is a character encoding.
 Defaults to `utf8`.

 #####response.getParsedFileData(path, [locals object], encode)